COMIC: Exploring the ocean's wonderous, mysterious depths

 Did you know that the ocean produces approximately half of the world's oxygen?
 Or that key medicines have come from ocean discoveries, like a painkiller found in a sea snail?

 It's all true!
-And so is this fact: Scientists know more about space than Earth's ocean.
-Seriously, humans haven't seen 99.999% of the deep sea floor.
+And so is this fact: Humans haven't seen 99.999% of the deep sea floor.

 With this comic, we explore some of the cool things scientists do know about the ocean and what dwells inside of it.